pactus-project/pactus.org/website/_posts/2022-10-30-dev-meeting.md

 The beta version of block explorer is launched 🚀 and now is available at: [pactusscan.com](http://pactusscan.com/)

-Nagaraj explained about the block explorer and some of the fetuses.
+Nagaraj explained the block explorer and some of the features.

 ### Project road map